Glazelf/Fake-Discord-Login/README.md

 It also has taught me a lot about data storage and usage on a static webpage as well as how bad Google App Script error messages are.
 This approach to data storage allows me to read and write data to and from a "database" (Google Sheet) fairly dynamically on a static site.
 I don't think this is realistic for any sort of production mostly due to the sheer amount of requests this would take to operate a database.

+### Hosting this repository to GitHub Pages will make Microsoft, Google and possibly others flag your github.io domain as dangerous.